 What is Mindfulness & How to Make the Most of this Deck

 Mindfulness itself is a challenge to define, let alone start practicing.
 That's why we made the originalGrowing Mindfuldeck before there was really any other deck like it on the market -- to help you spark your practice with how handy and accessible these cards are to use and share with others.
 We've heard it said that mindfulness is neither hard nor easy, but it's remembering to be mindful that's hard!

 With kindness and curiosity.

-These three piece together are the main ingredients.
+These together are the main ingredients.
 We can practice these together or each individually, which is how these cards work.
-Some cards teach awareness, others help us make present moment contact still others cultivate kindness and curiosity, and many bring these elements together.
+Some cards teach awareness, others help us make present-moment contact still others cultivate kindness and curiosity, and many bring these elements together.

 In this second edition, you will find more attention on how to apply mindfulness practices in daily life, as well as find new practices to enhance your ability to take mindful action in a world that increasingly needs each of us to pitch in and bring increased awareness and compassion to our own and everyone's lives.